I-3-2-16.Proffering Evidence Received by the Appeals Council

 The evidence is for treatment of a common ailment (such as a cold or the flu) and the AC finds it is reasonable to presume the ailment is unrelated to the claimant's alleged impairment(s) (i.e., may be new and related to the period at issue, but is not material as explained in HALLEX I-3-3-6);

-The evidence technically meets the criteria in HALLEX I-3-3-6, but is substantively the same as other evidence already in the record (e.g., a nurse's note duplicating a doctor's note that is already part of the record).
+The evidence is substantively the same as other evidence already in the record (e.g., a nurse's note duplicating a doctor's note that is already part of the record); or

 Additionally, the AC will not proffer evidence when it remands a case because the AC does not exhibit additional evidence on remand.
-Rather, the ALJ provides the claimant the opportunity to review the additional evidence.
+Rather, the administrative law judge (ALJ) provides the claimant the opportunity to review the additional evidence.
 See HALLEX I-2-1-35.

 C. When the AC Offers a Supplemental Hearing

-The AC will offer a supplemental hearing with proffered evidence when the evidence changes the weight of the record and the AC intends to issue a less than fully favorable decision.
+The AC will offer a supplemental hearing with proffered evidence when the AC intends to grant review and issue a less than fully favorable decision.
 In that circumstance, the AC will advise the claimant that he or she may request that the AC remand the case to an ALJ for a new hearing.

 D. Proffering Procedures